ppatierno/kafka-hybrid-iot/README.md

     oc login -u system:admin

-If you are using the default OpenShift `myproject` as namespace for deploying the demo than you don't need any changes otherwise you have to modify the installation files according to the namespace the Cluster Operator is going to be installed in by running:
+If you are using the default OpenShift `myproject` as namespace for deploying the demo than you don't need any changes otherwise you have to modify the YAML installation files according to the namespace the Cluster Operator is going to be installed in by running:

     sed -i 's/namespace: .*/namespace: my-project/' install/cluster-operator/*RoleBinding*.yaml